Tresor11/ship-tickets/README.md

 ### Setup

-clone this repo by typing `git clone`
+Clone this repo by typing `git clone`

 ### Install

-install the dependacies by typing `npm install`
+Install the dependacies by typing `npm install`

 ### Usage

-start the local server by running `npm start`
+Start the local server by running `npm start`

 ### Deployment

-this project is deployed on heroku
+This project is deployed on heroku

-to get the deployment build of the code run `npm run build`
+To get the deployment build of the code run `npm run build`

 ### Testing

-this project uses jest from testing , to run the tests type `npm test`
+This project uses `jest` from testing , to run the tests type `npm test`

 ## Contributors